syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

   <figcaption>Jenkins dependencies are reconciled on all workers</figcaption>
 </figure>

 With the both the API available in the platform, and the dependencies installed in the worker, the Jenkins Promise installation is now complete.

-It is time to switch roles for a moment and become the developer requesting a new Jenkins Resource.
+It is now time to switch roles for a moment, and imagine you are a developer who wants to request a new Jenkins Resource.

 ## Request a Resource from a Promised service {#request-jenkins}